viniciusvk1/Java-Calculator/README.md

 The calculator has the following features:

-Addition, subtraction, multiplication, and division operations Decimal point and negative number input
+Addition, subtraction, multiplication, and division operations.
-Clear and delete functions
+Decimal point and negative number input.
-Continuous calculation by pressing equals multiple times How to Run
+Clear and delete functions.
-To run the calculator, compile and run the Calculator.java file in a Java IDE or command prompt.
-A window with the calculator interface will appear.
+Continuous calculation by pressing equals multiple times.

 ### *How to Use*